Chou-Uken/biofkit/README.md

 from biofkit.proteinKit import pdbKit

 # if argument fasta is True, a fasta file will be created in the same path as the pdb file.
-pdbKit.pdb2Seq(pdbFilePath: str, fasta: bool = False, fastaLineLen: int = 80) -> dict[str, str]
+def pdb2Seq(pdbFilePath: str, fastaFilePath: str = None, fastaLineLen: int = 80) -> dict[str, str]:
     # pdfFilePath: the file path of the pdb you want to transfer.
-    # fasta: Whether to transfer into fasta file.
-If false, pdb will only be transferred to a dictionary.{chainId: Seq}
+    # fastaFilePath: The path to save the fasta files, do not contain your fasta file name.
     # fastaLineLen: How many residues are contained in a single line of the fasta, only work when `fasta` is true.

 # load the information of all amino-acid-residue atoms into a list. output[idx] shows the information of an atom.